 Despite constant monitoring for factors like humidity levels and extreme temperature fluctuations, Tony’s was simply not equipped to react and correct these issues.

-Had Tony’s had a strong shipping strategy in place, they could have mitigated the damage.
+Had Tony’s had a strong shipping strategy in place, including understanding how to pack perishables for shipping in appropriate frozen food shipping boxes, they could have mitigated the damage.
 How exactly?
 By leveraging additional carriers and distribution centers to prevent delays, and giving customers a more clear idea of when to expect their deliveries with accurate delivery dates.

 Let’s explore how Tony’s Tacos, or perishable retailers in general, can improve their strategy with a checkout experience that adheres to industry requirements and best practices.